 Staff must stay at home if they are sick or if they demonstrate or report Covid-19 symptoms.
-Regular practice of hand washing, and enhanced sanitization of workspaces will continue.
+Regular practice of hand washing, and enhanced sanitization of workspaces continue.

+Mr. Sedley expects that staff will primarily continue to work from home whenever practical until the final Phase 5 is implemented by the provincial government.
 At that time, all SIGN services will resume to operate as they did prior to the COVID-19 pandemic.
 However, additional precautions will remain in place.

 Hand hygiene stations will be available at all entrances of SIGN facilities and all staff and visitors will be expected to use them.
 Hand hygiene posters will remain in all public washrooms.
 A staff member who is sick will be expected to stay home, and SIGN will follow the government of Saskatchewan’s guidance on size limits on public gatherings.